-I joined The Open University as an Associate Lecturer in 2009, and was appointed an Honorary Associate in 2014.
+I joined The Open University as an Associate Lecturer in 2009, and was appointed an Honorary Associate in 2014, before being appointed as Lecturer in Sociology in 2018.
 I currently tutor in the East Midlands and the South West regions.
-Before/alongside my work for The Open University I worked in a variety of posts as a researcher and lecturer at the University of Bristol, Cardiff University and the University of Derby.
+Before/alongside my work for The Open University I worked in a variety of posts as a researcher and lecturer at the University of Bristol, Cardiff University, the University of Derby and Nottingham Trent University.

 PhD Sociology (University of Bristol)

 MA Sociology with special reference to Qualitative Research (Goldsmiths College)

 My research centres on Critical Animal Studies and the sociology of human-nonhuman animal relations, especially childhood socialization, cultural reproduction and intersections between intra-human and inter-species relations (for example, affinities between sexism, racism and speciesism).
 I recently published my first book: Our Children and Other Animals: The Cultural Construction of Human-Animal Relations in Childhood, co-written with Dr Kate Stewart, about how children are socialized into accepting and reproducing the human domination of other animals:http://www.ashgate.com/isbn/9781409464600

 I am also interested in the largely untapped potential of ‘classical’ and contemporary sociological theory to enhance our understanding of the human domination of other animals, and thereby to equip social movements for other animals with effective tactics for challenging that domination.
 I have also researched and written on the cultural representation of vegans and veganism, the genealogy of modern veganism and the sociology of unemployment.